unsplash/imgix-trackable/README.md

 # imgix-trackable [![Build Status](https://travis-ci.org/unsplash/imgix-trackable.svg?branch=master)](https://travis-ci.org/unsplash/imgix-trackable)

-Easily track the source and use of an image via its via the `ixid` param.
+Easily track the source and use of an image via its `ixid` param.

+## Rules

+These URLs are encoded and decoded using a few rules:

+1. all parameters are dasherized, i.e. `unsplash`, `unsplash-source`, `unsplash-instant`, etc.
+2. if a tracking parameter is not needed, it is replaced with an empty string. i.e. if given `{ app: 'my-app', page: null, label: 'dog', property: '1' }`, the decoded tracking would be: `my-app;;dog;1;`
+3. an `app` value must always be given

 ## Install